- It is the creator of the Byrna HD, which dispenses chemical irritants from a handgun-like personal security device

 In addition to tapping the red-hot market for security devices, the company also draws large recurring revenue from selling ammunition, cartridges, chemical irritant payloads and training rounds.
 Smaller recurring revenue comes from laser sight adds, holsters and spare magazines.

 In April 2019, the company’s president Bryan Ganz replaced Paul Jensen at the helm as CEO.
 Ganz has three decades of experience in sales, manufacturing and new product design.
 A graduate of New York’s Columbia Law School, Ganz has built a formidable reputation after successfully building and selling half a dozen businesses.
-Most recently, Ganz sold Maine Industrial Tire to Sweden’s Trelleborg for $67 million, generating a return of more than seven times for investors in a three-year period.
+Most recently, Ganz sold Maine Industrial Tire to Sweden’s Trelleborg for $67 million, generating a return of more than seven times for investors over a three-year period.

 How is it doing: